There is not much between a perfect cooked dinner of steak and something that is dry and tough on the inside.

 - This is the most common level of doneness, and most people will enjoy this steak doneness marker.
-These steaks are nicely browned with a crust on the outside and can suit steaks like t-bone.
-The center will be warm and be pink with some red still showing in the middle.
-Medium rare is a great choice for slightly fattier steaks like the sirloin (Scotch Fillet) because the longer cooking time and higher temperature render’s the fat and this contributes to the flavor and results in a buttery smooth texture.
+These steaks are nicely browned with a loverly crusty tecture on the outside and can suit steaks like t-bone.
+The center is warm and be red to pink with a little red still showing in the center.
+Medium rare is a great choice for steaks with more fat like the sirloin (Scotch Fillet) because the extra cooking time and higher temperature render’s the fat and this contributes to the flavor and results in a buttery result and texture.

 How To Cook A Medium Steak